Feedback Control for Small Budget Pacing: Online Experiments

+This modification substantially smoothed the input signal but resulted in delayed corrections and coarse adjustment behavior, degrading overall pacing performance.

-\paragraph{Prod vs Averaging \texorpdfstring{$\lambda$}{lambda} Updates (ALU)} In this variant, $\lambda$ was updated each cycle but averaged over 10 iterations before application: $\lambda_t=\tfrac{1}{L}\sum_{i=0}^{L-1}\tilde\lambda_{t-i}$.
-This intervention reduced high-frequency variance in $\lambda$ while preserving responsiveness to errors.
+\paragraph{Prod vs. Averaging \texorpdfstring{$\lambda$}{lambda} Updates (ALU)} Instead of filtering the observed feedback, we next applied averaging directly to the controller output.
+In this variant, $\lambda$ was updated each cycle but averaged over $L{=}10$ iterations before application:

-\paragraph{Prod vs Slowed Bands} Finally, we slowed the initial bands to add with explicit damping.
-This produced two regimes (i) \textit{Steady State with Explicit Damping (SSDM)} where spending is continuous and stable even on highly sensitive lines, but at the cost of very slow transients (ii) \textit{Ramping State with Explicit Damping (RSDM)} where convergence to steady state required nearly half a day.
+This approach produced stable spend trajectories and significantly reduced variability in $\lambda$, while preserving responsiveness to pacing error.

+\paragraph{Prod vs. Slowed Bands} Finally, we reduced the gain of the initial BHC bands to further stabilize the controller during ramp-up.
+This conservative tuning produced two qualitatively distinct operating regimes.
+During the initial transient, \textit{Ramping State (RSDM)} the reduced loop gain yields an overdamped response with slow convergence, requiring nearly half a day to converge.
+Once the tracking error falls within the deadband and the system settles, it enters the \textit{Steady State (SSDM)}